 Effect of Jackfruit pulp with sugar on the sensory attributes of functional Greek Yoghurt

 The sensory acceptance mirroring the effect of Jackfruit pulp with sugar is tabulated in table 1 and figure1.The control sample's mean colour and appearance , Body and Textue, flavor and overall acceptability score was 8.05, 7.35, 7.45, 7.75 respectively .
-The sequential observation indicated that the jack fruit pulp with sugar had an remarkable influence for sensory perception The functional Greek yoghurt with 40 percent jack fruit had a maximum score of 8.50 8.25, 8.45, and 8.50 for Colour and appearance, Body & texture, flavor and overall acceptability respectively.
+The sequential observation indicated that the jack fruit pulp with sugar had an remarkable influence for sensory perception The functional Greek yoghurt with 40 percent jack fruit pulp had a maximum score of 8.50, 8.25, 8.45, and 8.50 for Colour and appearance, Body & texture, flavor and overall acceptability respectively.
 Statistical analysis is in accord with the sensory results The research study conducted by Dissanayaka et al 2019., studied the acceptance of jack fruit pulp with frozen yoghurt and Ara et al., (2015) found the results concurring with the present experiment where flavour and taste scores of jackfruit yoghurts were better than those of plain Dahi.
 Jackfruit pulp enhances the taste and aroma which could have resulted in the better acceptability.
-The results were in line with Dey, K.C et al., (2014) who reported higher acceptability with 15% pure jackfruit pulp.
+The results were in line with Dey, et al., (2014) who reported higher acceptability with 15% pure jackfruit pulp.
 The main volatile compounds detected were ethyl isovalerate, propyl isovalerate, butyl isovalerate, isobutyl isovalerate, 3-methylbutyl acetate, 1-butanol, and 2-methylbutan-1-ol.
 Kanhed et al 2023 also emphazied that the yoghurt smoothie prepared with jack fruit pulp with sugar had an excellent sensory acceptability.
 The improved buffering capacity of a casein micelle suspension with increasing micellar content was the reason behind firm body and texture and firmer physique was caused by milk's greater protein content.
 Prior to fermentation, a protein net with greater protein content was smaller and more compact, with reduced permeability.

 Table 1: Effect of Jackfruit pulp with sugar on the sensory attributes of functional Greek Yoghurt